Nexus-Mods/game-starfield/README.md

 Afterwards, restart Vortex and you can begin installing supported Starfield mods with Vortex.

+If you've already got a previous version, the extension should auto update on a Vortex restart.

 # Game detection

 The Starfield game extension enables Vortex to automatically locate installs from the Steam and Xbox apps.